guyde2011/MobCreatorBugsAndSuggestions/README.md

 * For reporting a bug use the BUG label

+* For any invalid generated YML use the INVALID YML label

 * For anything else use the OTHER label

 Current version: 1.0.0 Beta